yunseo-kim/yunseo-kim.github.io/_posts/en/2024-10-12-ehrenfest-theorem.md

 ---
-title: "Ehrenfest Theorem"
+title: Ehrenfest Theorem
-description: >-
-  Learn how to calculate the expectation values of position and momentum from the wave function in quantum mechanics, and extend this to the calculation formula for the expectation value of any mechanical variable Q(x,p).
+description: Learn how to calculate the expectation values of position and momentum from the wave function in quantum mechanics, and extend this to the calculation formula for the expectation value of any mechanical variable Q(x,p).
 Then, derive the Ehrenfest theorem from this.
 categories: [Engineering Physics, Modern Physics]
 tags: [Quantum Mechanics, Schrödinger Equation, Wave Function]
 math: true
+image: /assets/img/schrodinger-cat-cropped.png
 ---
 ## TL;DR
 > - $$ \hat x \equiv x,\ \hat p \equiv -i\hbar\nabla$$
 > - $$ \langle Q(x,p) \rangle = \int \Psi^*[Q(x, -i\hbar\nabla)]\Psi dx $$